How To... - DIY Finishing - Finishing Techniques

 How to identify the coating material with which the wood has been protected

-In order to know what we are applying on top we need to know what is already applied by the piece of wood, both for new and old pieces.
-Testing is done in as hidden a place as possible on the furniture so that if the test is more aggressive, the remaining mark is not disturbing.
-It is best to start with less aggressive tests and gradually work up to eliminating all possibilities.
-If it is an older piece, prior documentation is welcome.
-The Internet provides a wealth of information and it is good to take advantage of this.
+In order to know what you are applying on top, you need to know what is already being applied by the piece of wood, both new and old pieces.
+Testing is done in as inconspicuous a place on the furniture as possible so that, if the test is more aggressive, the remaining mark will not be disturbing.
+It is best to start with less aggressive tests and continue gradually until all possibilities are eliminated.
+If it is an older piece, some prior documentation is welcome.
+The Internet gives us a lot of information and it is good to take advantage of this.

-Ceara is soft and can be identified by its very low resistance to scratching (which can even be done with the fingernail) or abrasion.
-The edge of a coin is used to gently drag the surface.
-If a yellowish-white or brownish crumbly substance collects at its base, there is wax on the surface.
+Ceara is soft and can be identified by its very low resistance to scratching (which can even be done with a fingernail) or abrasion.
+The edge of a coin is used to pull gently on the surface.
+If a yellowish-white or brownish crumbly substance collects at the base, the surface is wax.
 Another test is to put a drop of linseed oil or mineral oil on the surface and leave for a few minutes.
-If the oil is absorbed and the film softens and becomes waxy, it is wax.
+If the oil is absorbed and the film softens to a misty film, it is wax.
 Wiping the spot with a soft cotton cloth will leave dissolved wax on the cloth.

-Old oiled surfaces have a shabby and dry appearance.
-If drops of linseed oil or mineral oil put on the surface are absorbed, it is definitely an oily surface.
-The oil droplet test is also valid for surfaces that do not necessarily look dry.
+Old oiled surfaces look shabby and dry.
+If droplets of linseed oil or mineral oil placed on the surface are absorbed, the surface is definitely oily.
+The oil drop test is also valid for surfaces that do not necessarily look dry.

-To see if the surface is applied shellac, nitrocellulose varnish or oil-based paint we do a few tests in succession.
-We put a cotton bud at the end in ethyl alcohol and then place it on the surface of the wood.
-If it's shellac it will dissolve immediately, whereas nitro varnish and oil paint will soften as time goes by and the place will become tacky.
+To see if the surface has shellac, nitrocellulose varnish or oil-based paint we do a few successive tests.
+We put a cotton swab with a cotton swab end in ethyl alcohol and then place it on the wood surface.
+If it is shellac it will dissolve immediately, whereas nitro lacquer and oil paint will soak in as time passes and the spot will become sticky.
 Repeat the test, this time dipping the stick in acetone or nitrocellulose thinner.
-Now the nitro varnish will be the one that dissolves immediately, and the others will soften over time.
+Now the nitro lacquer will be the one that will dissolve immediately, and the others will soften over time.
 Finally we put the chopstick in a soda solution.
-This will liquefy the oil-based paint, the others will be unaffected.
+This will liquefy the oil-based paint, the others are unaffected.

-The alcohol and acetone test can also be applied in the case of finishing with polyurethane varnishother chemically cured varnishes (catalyst added 50% and over) or UV-curing varnishes.
+The alcohol and acetone test can also be applied to finishing with polyurethane varnishother chemically hardened varnishes (added catalyst 50% and above) or UV-curable varnishes.
 The difference is that they will not be affected.
-In fact, such varnishes have very high resistances, with some resisting even if a cigarette is extinguished on their surface, without leaving a mark.
-Another test that can be done on such very hard surfaces is to scratch them with sharp and hard objects (knife).
-If it scratches very hard, and when it does, a white, brittle powder results, it may be a polyurethane varnish.
+In fact, such varnishes have very high resistance, some of them even withstand the light of a cigarette put out on their surface without leaving a mark.
+Another test that can be done on such very hard surfaces is to scratch them with a sharp, hard object (knife).
+If it scratches very hard, and when we manage to scratch it, however, a white, brittle powder is produced, it may be a polyurethane varnish.

 Water-based lakes are not affected by alcohol or acetone.
-Those without hardener, less cross-linked, become opaque and sticky if rubbed with a cloth soaked in nitro or universal thinner.
-Water-based varnishes with catalysts are attracted to more aggressive solvents such as toluene or xylene.
+Those without hardener, which are less cross-linked, become opaque and sticky if rubbed with a cloth soaked in nitro or universal thinner.
+Catalyzed water-based varnishes are attracted to more aggressive solvents such as toluene or xylene.
 If the surface wiped with these solvents becomes gummy, you are dealing with a water-based varnish.
-Beware, toluene and xylene are solvents considered dangerous.
+Please note that toluene and xylene are considered dangerous solvents.

-There is a huge variety of synthetic paints and varnishes, and if you call a specialist from a company that sells professional products you will be asked a lot of questions about the project until they recommend the most suitable product.
-Products can be synthetic oils or waxes, varnishes and paints based on water, organic solvents or petroleum-based solvents, products based on different resins or a combination of these.
+There is a huge variety of synthetic paints and varnishes, and if you ask a specialist from a company that sells professional products, you will get a lot of questions about your project before they recommend the right product.
+The products can be synthetic oils or waxes, water-based varnishes and paints, organic solvent or petroleum-based solvents, products based on different resins or a combination of them.
 Some of these materials can be applied on top of each other, others cannot.
-That's why by calling a professional company you will always get the complete system or at least recommendations for how you should use that product.
+That's why you will always get the complete system, or at least recommendations on how you should use the product, if you call in a specialist firm.

-Water-based lakes can be applied over most varnishes and paints except alkyd and oil-based paints.
-Before application is mandatory sanding the layer to which it is applied for adhesion.
-Water-based varnishes have a very strong bond between the molecules so that if the varnish comes off in one place, it doesn't crack locally like polyurethane varnishes, but comes off just like sunburnt skin.
+Water-based lakes can be applied over most varnishes and paints except alkyd and oil-based.
+Before application it is mandatory sanding the coating to give it adhesion.
+Water-based varnishes have a very strong bond between the molecules so that if the varnish peels off in one spot, it doesn't break locally as with polyurethane varnishes, but peels off just like a sunburnt skin.

 In the case of outdoor products, do not apply water-based varnish over alkyd varnish or water-based varnish over oil-based varnish.
-Nor is the reverse possible.
-Nothing more is applied to the waxed impregnation or wax waxing.
-For maximum resistance of exterior products, use the entire system recommended by the manufacturer (impregnating agent, primer, varnish, for example).
+The reverse is not possible.
+Nothing more can be applied over the waxed impregnant or waxed laitance.
+For maximum resistance of exterior products, use the entire system recommended by the manufacturer (e.g. impregnating, primer, varnish).

-It is possible that sometimes, for various reasons, they have misapplied the materials and nothing has happened.
-It doesn't mean that the rule is wrong, but that you've had an exception.
+You may sometimes, for various reasons, have misapplied materials and nothing happened.
+It does not mean that the rule is wrong but that you have been dealing with an exception.
 On the second application you may not have the same luck.
-It's good to follow the rules to have as few problems as possible and get quality finishes.
+It's good to follow the rules to minimize problems and achieve quality finishes.

-I hope you find the above useful.
+I hope you find the above helpful.
 If you have finished wood and have had interesting experiences, I look forward to hearing about them.
-And if you have any questions or queries, leave them below in the space provided.
-I will certainly answer them.
+And if you have any questions or queries, leave them below in the dedicated space.
+I will be sure to reply.

 About the author